-Saves time, costs and resources normally wasted on a daily basis dealing with unwanted email.
+Saves time, costs, and resources normally wasted on a daily basis dealing with unwanted emails.

 Delivers effective Anti-Spam protection against new and emerging spam techniques.

-Provides visibility, accountability and confidence in the service’s effectiveness.
+It provides visibility, accountability, and confidence in the service’s effectiveness.

 Users can receive a summary digest at regular intervals (every 4 hours) to review quarantined email across all of their email addresses and aliases.

 It doesn't require an arcane knowledge to set the Spam filtering up, the guides are straight to the point and support staff are very helpful.
 Functionality wise, in short: we do not get spammed.
 Thanks to Spambrella.

 Archiving wise, the new solution is easy to use, searches well and fast and is by far the cheapest we could find at the time.
 Ten year retention rocks!

 Used the software for: 2+ years - 5/5 Overall

 With an ever overloaded department, and with cybersecurity skills shortage getting worse securing the I.T infrastructure.